On the distance

 Wherever men speak of revenge, conquest, gold, or glory; he is already there.

-He takes no pride in his admirers, nor pleasure in their devotion.
+He takes no pride in his actions , nor pleasure in the devotion of those who admire him.

-But he thrives in the slow, unseen undoing of those who believe they stand apart.
+But he thrives in the slow, unseen undoing of those who want to stand apart.

 He is not interested in loyalty, only in influence.